palaktulshan-svg/fop-miniproject/README.md

-# fop-assingments
+# fop - miniproject
-all the assingments from 1 to 22
+the c program code as well as the the gui code which was used to make the game's gui